NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 file argument.
 What samples did you get final output files for?
 Why?

-4. Update the workflow so that final output files also for a sample named `s2`, is produced; use input fastq `SRR3222412-19_1.fq.gz` and `SRR3222412-19_1.fq.gz` in the [Example Data directory](../ExampleData/README.md) for `s_2`.
+4. Update the workflow so that a final output files also for a sample named `s2`, is produced; use input fastq `SRR3222412-19_1.fq.gz` and `SRR3222412-19_1.fq.gz` in the [Example Data directory](../ExampleData/README.md) for `s_2`.
 Then rerun the command used in 3.
 (Tip: Edit the *local* config files in `awd` -- not those